 This last step is necessary when these fears and obstacles interfere with the parent or caregiver’s ability to be effective in their efforts.
 For example, some parents are afraid that engaging their child in the tasks of recovery and coping will lead the child to feel depressed or suicidal, leaving the parents paralyzed with fear & thus stuck in an impossible bind.
 There are many other emotion blocks that can surface throughout the family's journey.
 For example, parents may sometimes feel resentful that their child continues to struggle and this resentment can influence their helping behaviors.
 Other parents may feel helpless and without skills and thus find themselves relying on controlling or punitive techniques to motivate behavior change.
 EFFT can help parents to process and work through these "emotion blocks" in addition to providing skills training in order to help them to feel capable of handling the challenges ahead.Parents and caregivers can learn these skills and take on these roles regardless of their child's level of motivation or involvement in formal treatment.
 EFFT is a lifespan approach that can be delivered with individuals only, parents and caregivers only, and with families.
-Click here to read a newspaper article covering EFFT for families of children with mental health difficulties.
+Click here to read an article covering EFFT for families of children with mental health difficulties.

 The Individual Approach

 In some cases, individuals are not able to have their parents or caregivers involved.
 It is possible to achieve many of the same goals with individuals using Emotion-Focused Therapy, although family involvement is the goal whenever possible.

 A Bit More on EFFT